-If you’re a small business, you should seize upon the opportunity that December represents to bring a festive edge to your marketing efforts.
-Get your holiday sales sizzling with these promotion ideas and marketing campaigns that you can get started with today.
+Get your sales sizzling with these holiday promotion ideas and marketing campaigns that you can start today.

 Giving is a huge part of the holiday season.
 Why not give back to your customers (and encourage them to keep coming back!) with a free gift, free guide, or fun holiday event?